sagesteppe/getGridmet/README.md

 ## installation

-The package can be installed from either github, using the remotes package
+The package can be installed from github, using the remotes package.
 ```
 install.packages('remotes', dependencies = T)
 remotes::install_github('sagesteppe/getGridmet')